Aeria Games plays smarter & faster with cloud data

-In a matter of a day, Tableau Online enabled us to create the reports and then push them out across the organization and have different individuals in the organization connect to those reports online from any point in the world.
+In a matter of a day, Tableau Cloud enabled us to create the reports and then push them out across the organization and have different individuals in the organization connect to those reports online from any point in the world.
 It's extremely flexible.
 And from my perspective it's very cost-efficient.

 Tableau: Can you tell us a little bit about what you do at Aeria Games?